 Create a name exchange.
 This is an idea for a dinner party or holiday gathering.
 Toss everyone’s name in a hat, then have each person draw one name.
 Allow some time for thought, then have everyone take a turn finishing this sentence, “I’m thankful for (name drawn) because ________.”

 Write thankful notes.
-Writing requires us to slow down, reflect, and choose our words carefully.
+Writing invites us to slow down, reflect, and choose our words carefully.

 1 Thessalonians 5:11 tells us to “encourage one another and build each other up….”
 Thoughtfully telling people what they mean to you will build up their spirit.